 Ballina Shire Council's Access and Inclusion Team will oversee and monitor the implementation of Council's DIAP.
-The actions will be integrated into Council's Delivery Program and reporting on progress on the plan's delivery will occur every quarter.
+The actions will be integrated into Council's Delivery Program and progress on the plan will be reported each quarter.

 The DIAP and its actions will become a permanent agenda item for Council's Access Reference Group (ARG).
 The ARG will suggest modifications of strategies and actions to ensure the anticipated outcomes are met.
 Council's Strategic and Community Facilities Group will continue to service the ARG and report on the actions arising out of the DIAP.